muhtasim-maleque/tailscale-do-tf/README.md

 ```
 .
-├── providers.tf        # Terraform version constraints and DigitalOcean provider config
-├── variables.tf        # All input variable declarations with types and defaults
-├── main.tf             # The two Droplet resources and VPC data source
-├── outputs.tf          # Public IP of the router, private IP of the test device, VPC CIDR
+├── architecture.png    # Visual representation of the VPC and Tailnet bridge
-├── cloud_init.tftpl    # cloud-init template run on first boot of the Tailscale subnet router
+├── cloud_init.tftpl    # cloud-init template run on first boot of the Subnet Router
+├── main.tf             # Droplet resources and the dynamic VPC data source
+├── outputs.tf          # Provisioning data: Router IP, Test IP, and VPC CIDR
+├── providers.tf        # Terraform & DigitalOcean provider version constraints
+├── variables.tf        # Input variable declarations with types and defaults
+├── .terraform.lock.hcl # Dependency lock file to ensure provider version consistency
-└── .gitignore          # Excludes .tfvars, .tfstate, and .terraform/
+└── .gitignore          # Excludes .tfstate, .terraform/, and local secrets
 ```

 ## Design notes

-Route advertisement is a manual step rather than being baked into `cloud-init`.
+Route advertisement is handled as post-provisioning step rather than being baked into `cloud-init`.
 Fetching the default VPC address range at provisioning time may be unreliable.
-Instead, the VPC CIDR is read via a `digitalocean_vpc` data source and provided as a Terraform output.
-This makes the correct value explicit and eliminates guesswork when deploying to regions with non-standard CIDR assignments.
+By retrieving the VPC range via a Terraform data source and providing it as a verified output, we eliminate the risk of misconfiguration that often occurs when deploying to regions with non-standard CIDR assignments.

 Having a second Droplet (`basicubuntu`) is intentional.
 A subnet router is only meaningful if there are devices on the subnet that are not running Tailscale locally.
-Gaving a plain device to route traffic to makes the validation step concrete.
+Having a plain device to route traffic to makes the validation step concrete.